-It seems good to use non-uniform quantizaiton~\cite{network_sketching_cvpr2017} for these activation values.
-However, most hardware devices cannot efficiently process the non-uniform quantized values.
-Therefore, we propose the twin uniform quantization, which can be efficiently processed on existing hardware devices.
+We propose the twin uniform quantization, which can be efficiently processed on existing hardware devices including CPUs and GPUs.
 As shown in \cref{twin_quant}, twin uniform quantization has two quantization ranges, R1 and R2, which are controlled by two scaling factors $\Delta_{\text{R1}}$ and $\Delta_{\text{R2}}$, respectively.
 The $k$-bit twin uniform quantization is be formulated as: